nextcloud/documentation/developer_manual/general/debugging.rst

 Debugging Javascript
 --------------------

-By default all Javascript files in Nextcloud are minified (compressed) into a single file without whitespace.
+By default all JavaScript files in Nextcloud are minified (compressed) into a single file without whitespace.
 To prevent this, see Debug mode.

 Debugging HTML and templates